 When your whole team is empowered, individuals can shine in their roles and contribute their expertise to shared success.

-Sharing your wealth of knowledge is just one of the many traits of a leader.
-A good leader not only develops themself but also takes time out of their day to help others grow.
+Sharing your wealth of knowledge is just one of the many traits of strong leadership.
+A good leader not only develops themself but also helps others grow.
 This could be in the form of trainings, lunch and learns, or even co-creating solutions to problems with team members.

 Not only does it help those around you continue growing their careers, but it can teach you things along the way as well.
 You can work on developing others by: